 ALEX and the Atlanta Science Festival love collaborating with local organizations that offer Atlantans accessible STEAM (Science, Technology, Engineering, Art, and Mathematics) experiences.
 We’re very thankful to Tiny Doors ATL for doing just that!

-If you’re looking for even more Atlanta STEAM experiences, this year’s Atlanta Science Festival March 9 through the 24 has you covered.
+If you’re looking for even more Atlanta STEAM experiences, the 2018 Atlanta Science Festival March 9-24 has you covered.
 The Festival launches on Friday, March 9 with Rise Up, Robots! at the Ferst Center of The Arts and ends with our free Exploration Expo at Piedmont Park on March 24.
 Plus over 100 events that take place in-between.
 Plan your festival experience today!
 And who knows, you just might meet a life-size ALEX along the way.

 Tiny Doors ATL installs 6-inch tall doors in strategic places throughout the city.
 You could walk past these tiny installations for months and never see them.
 Next time you’re taking a stroll, be sure to keep an eye out for Tiny Doors ATL!

 ALEX (Atlanta’s Lead EXplorer) takes form as both a tiny and live-size mascot for The Atlanta Science Festival.
 You can get your picture taken with her this year at our range of events spanning between March 9-24.

 This colorful door resides near the Old Fourth Ward Skatepark on The Atlanta Beltline and sees a ton of foot, bike, and running traffic each day.

 Also located along The Atlanta Beltline, this French style door resides near the Eiffel Tower and awesome vintage store Paris on Ponce.